kylerbrown/bark/specification.md

 For all sampled data files, the endianness is *MUST* be little-endian.
 This is the default for Intel x86 and the vast majority of modern systems.

+An example .meta file:

+    ---
+    sampling_rate: 30000
+    dtype: int16
+    n_channels: 8
+    trial: 1
+    units: V
+    unit_scale: 0.025

+The first three attributes are required for sampled data.
+Any others are optional.

 #### Event data